HyperDbg/HyperDbg/README.md

 </br>

 ## Scripts
 You can write your own **[scripts](https://github.com/HyperDbg/scripts)** and automate the debugger.
-HyperDbg has a powerful, fast, and fully kernel-mode implemented [script engine](https://docs.hyperdbg.org/commands/scripting-language)!
+HyperDbg has a powerful, fast, and fully kernel side implemented [script engine](https://docs.hyperdbg.org/commands/scripting-language).

 ## Credits
 - Mohammad Sina Karvandi (<a href="https://twitter.com/Intel80x86">@Intel80x86</a>)